 While both wired and wireless headphones are portable, wireless headphones may prove to be better than wired headphones.
 With wired headphones, you risk the wires getting tangled and depending on the purpose they might work great.
 For example, when working out wireless headphones will serve you better than wired headphones.

 Most wired headphones usually use a 3.5mm headphone port to connect to other devices and other headphones have a separate jack for the headphone and the mic (see also how to use headphone speaker and mic in one port).
 Also, most audio devices come with a 3.5mm port.
 From laptops, PCs, walkmans, etc you can connect to any audio source.
-However, with modern smartphones like iPhone (see also where is the microphone on iPhone 11 or iPhone 12) ditching the audio jack, it might be a blow to wired headphones.
-In the future, it might be harder to find a smartphone that supports the 3.5mm headphone jack.
+You can even combine two sound sources into headphones (see this guide if you are interested to know how).

 If your phone is your primary way of listening to music, wireless headphones might be a future-proof investment.
 However, there are also plenty of options for wired headphone users like buying lighting headphones or investing in adaptors to solve this issue.